The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Introduction

-\begin{itemize} \item \textit{Production optimization for collaborative federations.} \\ The addition of more data from a variety of sources vastly improves performance of data driven technologies.
-In the agri-food sector growers, for example, can in some cases be limited by their data collection resources, yet they may wish to employ data analytic to improve not only profits but also improve their sustainability.
-The concept of federations like that explored in \cite{durrant28might} facilitated through our proposed federated learning procedure can enable multiple growers to share data in a trustworthy manner to improve their own production systems. \item \textit{Analysis of client production from a distribution source.}\\ In many cases statistical analysis of a product distributed to clients is beneficial to the supplier.
+\begin{itemize} \item \textit{Soft fruit production optimization for collaborative federations.} \\ The addition of more data from a variety of sources and multiple farms vastly improves performance of data driven technologies.
+In the agri-food sector, soft fruit growers for example, can in some cases be limited by their data collection resources, yet they may wish to employ data analytic to improve not only profits but also their sustainability (net-zero targets).
+Another angle to this relates to contractual agreements between growers and large retail supermarkets for instance; over- or under- estimating the amount of produce can lead to fruit waste or fruit shortages respectively, that can have both financial and environmental repercussions for growers and the whole sector.
+The concept of federations like that explored in \cite{durrant28might} facilitated through our proposed federated learning procedure can enable multiple growers to share data in a trustworthy manner to improve their own production systems. \item \textit{Analysis of client production from a distribution source - fresh food distribution centre.}\\ In many cases statistical analysis of a product distributed to clients is beneficial to the supplier.
 This in turn benefits all participants as data analytical approaches can lead to product improvement tailored to the clients.
-Like with production optimization, a federated learning setting can allow the central sever (i.e. distribution source) to coordinate training to produce a global statistical model of all their clients so as to gain insight from a holistic view of the data. \item \textit{Regulatory analysis of data from a central governing body.}\\ Regulatory and political pressures require regular and extensive analysis from a variety of governing bodies.
-The coordination and data handling of these procedures is expensive and at times slow, therefore methods like those proposed in this paper enable large scale data analysis that does not require the delivery of large quantities of data.
-This would allow for greater granularity with more frequent analysis, all whilst being less intrusive on the data holders helping guide towards climate and sustainability goals. \end{itemize}
+Like with production optimization, a federated learning setting can allow the central sever (i.e. distribution source) to coordinate training to produce a global statistical model of all their clients so as to gain insights from a holistic view of the data.
+In the fresh food industry, such an approach can optimize food availability, reduce transport costs, reduce food waste, and contribute to the financial prosperity of all actors involved. \end{itemize}